TrEnv-X: Transparently Share Serverless Execution Environments Across Different Functions and Nodes: Introduction

-To address these challenges, we propose \systemname, an optimized platform tailored for agent and serverless workloads that crafted to minimize CPU time and memory costs associated with the execution environments.
+In this paper, we present \systemname, a serverless computing platform crafted to minimize CPU time and memory costs associated with serverless execution environments.

-\newc{ Existing serverless platforms generally fall into two categories: \begin{enumerate} \item Container-based platforms (e.g., OpenFaaS~\cite{openfaas}), which utilize Linux namespaces and cgroups for lightweight isolation. \item VM-based platforms (e.g., Cloud Hypervisor~\cite{cloud-hypervisor}), , which offer stronger isolation at the cost of higher startup overhead.
-These are commonly adopted by major public cloud providers~\cite{zijun_rund_2022,agache_firecracker_nodate}. \end{enumerate} Considering the existing two types of serverless platform, \systemname introduces targeted optimizations for container- and VM-based platforms to improve startup efficiency and reduce memory overhead, thereby enabling high-density, high-performance execution of serverless and agent applications. }

 The main idea is to share components of these environments across different functions and nodes as much as possible.
 Rather than discarding this execution environment upon the completion of a function instance, \systemname cleanses and reallocates it to a repurposable sandbox pool.
 Subsequent functions can reuse these sandboxes by attaching function-specific memory states, which are offloaded to a shared CXL or RDMA-based memory pool.
-Through innovative enhancements at the operating system (OS), hypervisor and core libraries like Checkpoint/Restore In Userspace (CRIU)~\cite{criu}, this procedure typically takes less than 10 ms for containers and 40 ms for VMs.
+This process, termed ``repurposing'' in \systemname, is depicted in Figure \ref{fig:high-level}.
+Through innovative enhancements at the operating system (OS) and core libraries like Checkpoint/Restore In Userspace (CRIU)~\cite{criu}, this procedure typically takes less than 10 ms for containers.
 Only updated (writable) memory pages are instantiated per invocation, while read-only pages are transparently shared across multiple instances and nodes.